Samuel Gruetter: Curriculum Vitae

 Academic Positions

-10/2024 – present Postdoctoral researcher with Prof. Timothy (Mothy) Roscoe’s group, in the Systems Group at ETHZ
+10/2024 – present Postdoctoral researcher with Prof. Timothy (Mothy) Roscoe’s group, in the Systems Group at ETHZ, developing Sockeye, a tool implemented in Rust for proving security properties about Systems-on-Chips

 05/2017 – 07/2017 Visitor at University of Melbourne, working with Prof. Toby Murray on information flow control proofs for C